dorneanu/roam/content/books/building_a_second_brain.md

     > precise**.
 They are designed to help you <span class="underline">quickly capture</span> stray thoughts so you can remain
     > focused on the task at hand.

+    Notes should be organized for action, according to the active _projects_ you're currently working on.
+Before putting a new now into your _second brain_ ask yourself how that particular information/note will help you move forward your project(s).

+#### Where to put a note {#where-to-put-a-note}

+If you don't know where to put a note, ask yourself these questions:

+-   In which project will this be most useful?
+-   If none: In which area will this be most useful?
+-   If none: Which resource does this belong to?
+-   If none: Place in archives.

 ### Organize {#organize}

 ### Express {#express}

+-   **The Hemingway Bridge**
+    -   Use Yesterday’s Momentum Today
+    -   as you write leave some cognitive capacity and time to make notes what you'll write _tomorrow_
+    -   the next day you can start immediately without having to think about where to start and what to write about

 ## Commonplace books {#commonplace-books}